-NCI's Adapter access scheme provides quarterly resource allocations on our high-performance Gadi supercomputer, Nirin cloud and global filesystems.
+NCI's Adapter Allocation Scheme provides quarterly resource allocations on our high-performance Gadi supercomputer, Nirin cloud and global filesystems.

-In response to demand for a scheme that allows for flexible access to high-performance computing and cloud, NCI is launching a new merit-based access scheme.
-The new Adapter scheme will facilitate access to data, enable high-throughput computing, and support other new and emerging ways of engaging with Tier-1 high-performance computing and high-performance data resources.
+In response to demand for a scheme that allows for flexible access to high-performance computing and cloud, NCI runs the merit-based Adapter Allocation Scheme.
+The Adapter Scheme facilitates access to data, enables high-throughput computing, and supports other new and emerging ways of engaging with Tier-1 high-performance computing and high-performance data resources.

 Adapter is designed to identify meritorious research projects that need flexible compute access over a short period.
 This scheme caters for those users who need smaller compute and data resources in short bursts, rather than those who need millions of compute hours over the course of a whole year.
 Early-career researchers, PhD students and applicants new to merit allocation schemes can benefit from the Adapter Scheme, either through applying on their own (if eligible), or alongside a research supervisor.

 All fields of research are eligible and encouraged to apply to the Adapter Scheme.

 Calls for applications for each quarter open at the start of the previous quarter.
 Applications for Q4 2023 are now closed.

 Postdoctoral researchers are now eligible to apply as Lead CIs without needing direct funding directly attributable to them.
 We hope this makes access to HPC resources for Early Career Researchers much easier and simpler.

 |24 July 2023||Call for Applications Opens|